 The Duchess presented a letter of appreciation from Prince William, her and Prince Harry.

 A huge thank you to everyone @RugbyPortobello involved in today’s Royal visit, and congratulations on your award. pic.twitter.com/Kd1k6rHkTW

 Catherine praised the work of staff and volunteers of the Trust.

 Before leaving, Duchess was presented with a bouquet of beautiful flowers.

-She chose Seraphine Marina Maternity Coat that she first wore during during a trip to New York in 2014 when she was expecting Princess Charlotte.
+She chose Seraphine Marina Maternity Coat that she first wore during a trip to New York in 2014 when she was expecting Princess Charlotte.

-The MARINA maternity collarless style coat made of luxurious wool tweed bouclé.
+The MARINA maternity collarless style coat is made of luxurious wool tweed bouclé.
 Subtle silver threads add a touch of sparkle to the rich purple hue.
-The long-line silhouette is accented with a delicate frayed trim and finished with black velvet ribbon and finishes above the knee and features a flattering defined empire waistline.
+The long-line silhouette is accented with delicate frayed trim and finished with black velvet ribbon and finishes above the knee and features a flattering defined empire waistline.
 The coat remains available at Seraphine for £275.00.